 Installing a new air conditioning unit is a large investment for homeowners.
-Projects typically range from $3,500 to $7,525, but homeowners can reduce air conditioning replacement costs by negotiating the contract price and terms with their contractor.
+HVAC installation costs typically range from $3,500 to $7,525, but homeowners can reduce air conditioning replacement costs by negotiating the contract price and terms with their contractor.
 In the article below, learn helpful tips for negotiating with your contractor.

 Compare Multiple Contractor Quotes